gencat/decidim-module-idcat_mobil/README.md

 ## License

-This engine is distributed under the GNU AFFERO GENERAL PUBLIC LICENSE.
+The Department d'Exteriors of [Generalitat de Catalunya](http://gencat.cat) makes this gem available as open source under the terms of the GNU AFFERO GENERAL PUBLIC LICENSE.

 Authored by [CodiTramuntana](http://coditramuntana.com).